-•Explore how to get established in a new organization, or in becoming a new leader of people who used to be your peers (whether you're replacing a respected, effective leader or were hired to make significant course changes) •Learn approaches for identifying problem areas in the HRPP/IRB and how to make changes •Share strategies and advice for when first starting, or that you'd want an incoming HRPP/IRB leader to know Target Audience(s): HRPP/IRB Directors; HRPP/IRB Administrators, Managers, and Staff; IRB Members, Chairs, and Vice Chairs N06: REACH, the Research Ethics Action Collaborative for HRPPs, for Justice Track(s): Advancing Equity and Justice; Emerging Challenges and Breaking Issues We introduce the Research Ethics Action Collaborative for HRPPs (REACH), an initiative spearheaded by the MRCT Center, AAHRPP, PRIM&R, and Mass General Brigham.
-This effort aims to curate, align, and disseminate tools to advance inclusion and accessibility in clinical research tailored for Institutional Review Boards (IRBs), Human Research Protection Programs (HRPPs), and the broader community.
+Identify the main functional components of COI programs including policy development, training, disclosure processes, conflict identification, management strategies and monitoring, and funding agency reporting •Learn how to optimize functional components to support research innovation while managing financial COIs in research •Explore how to destignatize discussions on COIs to encourage openness and transparency within research ethics Target Audience(s): Educators/Trainers; Research Program Leadership and Institutional Officials 11:45 AM-1:30 PM PT Lunch Break - Lunch on your own (kiosks open in Exhibit Hall) PRIMR24 Networking Block, 12:30 PM-1:30 PM P N02: REACH, the Research Ethics Action Collaborative for HRPPs, for Justice Track(s): Advancing Equity and Justice; Emerging Challenges and Breaking Issues We introduce the Research Ethics Action Collaborative for HRPPs (REACH), an initiative spearheaded by the MRCT Center, AAHRPP, PRIM&R, and Mass General Brigham.
+This effort aims to curate, align, and disseminate tools to advance inclusion and accessibility in clinical research tailored for Institutional Review Boards (IRBs).
+Human Research Protection Programs (HRPPs), and the broader community.
 The session will introduce a comprehensive suite of resources for members of the clinical trial ecosystem to use, adopt, and improve to help ensure equity and justice in biomedical and sociobehavioral research.
 Learning Objectives:

-•tdentify ethical and operational challenges to diverse inclusion in clinical trials •Review freely available tools and resources to promote inclusion in clinical trials •Articulate the compelling case for change and the business case to leadership Target Audience(s): HRPP/IRB Directors; IRB Administrators, Manager and Staff; IRB Members, Chairs, and Vice Chairs; Research Program Leadership and Institutional Officials; Compliance Personnel N07: Rodents and Birds and Cephalopods...Oh My!: Shared Procedures for All Species in CUSP Track(s): Oversight of Non-Typical Animals and Situations The Compliance Use Standard Procedure (CUSP) Sharing site is an online repository of standard research methodologies and procedures supported by the NIH and the Federal Demonstration Partnership as a burden-reducing initiative of the 21st Century Cures Act.
+·Identify ethical and operational challenges to diverse inclusion in clinical trials •Review freely available tools and resources to promote inclusion in clinical trials •Articulate the compelling case for change and the business case to leadership Target Audience(s): HRPP/IRB Directors; IRB Administrators, Manager and Staff; IRB Members, Chairs, and Vice Chairs; Research Program Leadership and Institutional Officials; Compliance Personnel N03: Rodents and Birds and Cephalopods...Oh Myl: Shared Procedures for All Species in CUSP Track(s): Oversight of Non-Typical Animals and Situations The Compliance Use Standard Procedure (CUSP) Sharing site is an online repository of standard research methodologies and procedures supported by the NIH and the Federal Demonstration Partnership as a burdenreducing initiative of the 21st Century Cures Act.
 CUSP is free to users and contains easy-to-access information about research procedures for lab animals, field studies, and non-typical species including cephalopods.
 Participants should join this session to learn how to incorporate resources accessed through the site into their institutional animal protocols, thereby saving time and disseminating best practices.
 Learning Objectives:

-•Learn about the CUSP Sharing Site and how this innovative knowledge resource can benefit them and the greater research community •Explore opportunities for researchers using atypical (e.g., bats, marsupials, and cephalopods) and more common species to share procedures in areas of husbandry, veterinary care, enrichment, handling techniques, and experimental techniques that promote good animal welfare •Participate in a guided demonstration of the CUSP Sharing Site, with audience participation, offering direct exposure to the site Target Audience(s): ACU/IACUC Directors; ACU/IACUC Administrators, Managers, and Staff; IACUC Members, Chairs and Vice Chairs; Lab Animal and Veterinary Staff; Researchers and Research Staff
+•Learn about the CUSP Sharing Site and how this innovative knowledge resource can benefit them and the greater research community •Explore opportunities for researchers using atypical (e.g., bats, marsupials, and cephalopods) and more common species to share procedures in areas of husbandry, veterinary care, enrichment, handling techniques, and experimental techniques that promote good animal welfare •Participate in a guided demonstration of the CUSP Sharing Site, with audience participation, offering direct exposure to the site Target Audience(s): ACU/IACUC Directors; ACU/IACUC Administrators, Managers, and Staff; IACUC Members, Chairs and Vice Chairs; Lab Animal and Veterinary Staff; Researchers and Research Staff N04: How It Works: A Peek Inside the IACUC in Industry Track(s): ACU/IACUC Program Management and Administration If you are in academia, but ever wondered what nonhuman animal research oversight is like in industry, this session will review some of the key differences and similarities between the two spaces.
+Come with curiosity and stay for a conversation to have your questions answered.
+Learning Objectives: